grgward108/PosePretrain/README.md

 - Pretrain a transformer model on extensive datasets.
 - Improve the model's ability to understand and predict human markers in various spatial contexts.

+## Spatial Transformer
+- Using a masking strategy to train the transformer to recover missing markers
+- Marker representation here is 143 markers.
+- The objective is to train the Spatial Transformer to understand the spatial relationships between markers

+## Temporal Transformer
+- Using a masking strategy to train transformer to recover missing frames
+- Marker representation here is 25 joints.
+- The objective is to train the Temporal Transformer to understand the temporal relationships between markers